ear-team/HAUPERT_MEE_2022/README.md

-# Haupert S. & al. Physics-based model to predict the acoustic detection distance of autonomous recorder units over diel cycle and across seasons: insights from an Alpine and a Neotropical forest.
+# Haupert S. & al. Physics-based model to predict the acoustic detection distance of autonomous recorder units over the diel cycle and across seasons: insights from an Alpine and a Neotropical forest.
 Journal to be defined (XXXX)

 This repository contains all the functions in 'R' that were used to process the data and create figures of the publication [Haupert et. al. XXXX, journal to be defined](https://www.to.be.defined.fr)